ehb54/us3_windows_packaging/README.md

     - `pacman -Syuu`
       - repeat until there is nothing further updated
         - the window will likely close after the first update and you will have to restart the `msys2 msys` desktop app
-      - N.B. do not run this command again one the steps below have been run.
+      - N.B. do not run this command again once the steps below have been run.
 This is due to qt5 requiring an older version of gcc.
-If you wish to update the msys2 system, you must completely uninstall msys2 and make sure no msys2 created directories remain.
+If you wish to update the msys2 system, it is recommended to completely uninstall msys2 and make sure no msys2 created directories remain and start again.
+For the adventurous, you could try using pacman to remove the gcc package and all its dependencies first, then update the system with pacman, but this has not been tested.
     - `pacman -S git`
     - `git clone https://github.com/ehb54/us3_windows_packaging`
     - `us3_windows_packaging/setup/setup_msys.pl --all`